International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 The `CatalogRequestMessage` may have a `filter` property which contains an implementation-specific query or filter expression type supported by the [Catalog Service](../model/terminology.md#catalog-service).

 The [Catalog Service](../model/terminology.md#catalog-service) may require an authorization token.
-Details for including that token can be found in the relevant catalog binding specification.
-Similarly, pagination may be defined in the relevant catalog binding specification.
+Details for including that token can be found in the relevant Catalog Binding Specification.
+Similarly, pagination may be defined in the relevant Catalog Binding Specification.

 ### 2.2 Catalog